Electronic Funds Transfer (EFT) FAQ

-What is the Electronic Fund Transfer (EFT) program?
+What is the Electronic Funds Transfer (EFT) program?

 EFT is a method of payment that offers convenience and savings.
-It automatically deducts the minimum amount due on your
+It automatically deducts the amount due on your invoice

-invoice from your savings or checking account on the due date or the next business day.
+from your savings or checking account on the due date or the next business day following the due date.

 How do I enroll?